ocf/ocfweb/ocfweb/docs/docs/staff/procedures/new-host.md

 1. Log in as `root:r00tme`.
 You can change the password if you want, but don't have to (Puppet will change it soon anyway).
 2. Make sure the IP address and hostname is set correctly.
-This probably happened by DHCP if it's a desktop, but if not, fix it and restart.
+This may have happened by DHCP if it's a desktop, but if not, fix it and restart:

-3. Make sure you you don't have duplicate entries in `/etc/udev/rules.d/70-persistent-net.rules` for `eth0` and `eth1` (see rt#3050).
-If you do, remove `eth1` and restart.
+   1. Edit `/etc/hostname` so it has the desired hostname instead of dhcp-_whatever_.
+   2. Run `hostname -F /etc/hostname`.
+   3. Find out what the ethernet interface's name and current IP address is by running `ip addr`.
+The ethernet interface should be named something like `eno1` or `enp4s2`.
+(In the following instructions, substitute `eno1` with the correct name.)
+   4. Remove the incorrect IP addresses with `sudo ip addr del $WRONG_ADDRESS dev eno1`.
+   5. Add the correct IP addresses with `sudo ip addr add $CORRECT_ADDRESS dev eno1`.
+Make sure that $CORRECT_ADDRESS includes the netmask.

-4. `puppet agent --enable`
+3. `puppet agent --enable`
-5. `puppet agent --test`.
+4. `puppet agent --test`.

 ## Step 4.
 Sign the Puppet cert and run Puppet